 Read this guide to find out what you could be claiming - and how to claim it.
+Make sure you're not one of those missing out.

 It's a good idea to find out the number for your local council.
 They'll be able to provide a lot of the support and information mentioned in this guide.